Improved Cookstoves – Rwanda

 Verified Carbon Standard (Verra)

-Methodology: VMR0006 — Energy efficiency and fuel-switch measures in thermal applications
+Methodology: VMR0006 — Energy efficiency and fuel-switch measures in thermal applications ( will be transitioned to VM0050 )

 Let’s Bridge the Gap to Net Zero